Flamenco/stackeditpro/Features.md

 * Pasting the code into the new document
 * Adding a heading and page link to the original document.

 > You will be presented with an *Extract Text confirmation dialog* when executing this action.
-This dialog allows you
+This dialog allows you to specify the new name if different than the first heading of the selection.

 # Fixes
 ## IOS